 He added: “I hope to see significant emphasis placed on ensuring senior leadership are engaging with and learning about the agility process this year, as a current lack of C-suite involvement in its adoption may be impacting the effectiveness of the adoption of agility.”

-In unprecedent times when around 30% are planning to leave their jobs, organisations need to find ways to attract talent and reduce employee turnover.
+In unprecedented times when around 30% are planning to leave their jobs, organisations need to find ways to attract talent and reduce employee turnover.
 Perhaps one of the important messages is that a strong agile culture doubles commercial performance and employee engagement.

 Contact 2i Recruit